MicrosoftDocs/fabric-docs/docs/enterprise/scale-capacity.md

 ## Considerations and limitations

-Scaling up a capacity that’s smaller than F64 to a larger capacity happens almost immediately, however the capacity license might take up to three hours to update.
+Scaling up a capacity that’s smaller than F64 to a larger capacity happens almost immediately.
+However the capacity license might take up to three hours to update.
 During this time, Fabric Free users might see a request to upgrade to a Power BI Pro license when they try to access a Power BI report.

 ## Related content